Skip to content

 How to get to Procida from Naples

 You have a choice of two different types of ferries.
 There are some smaller ferries that take a bit less time and are a bit more expensive.
 Or you can get the slower, bigger ferry that is a little bit cheaper.
 I chose the cheaper, slower ferry and was happy with the trip.
+But a private boat trip would have been amazing, and I would love to do that when I’m next in the area.

-Ferry from Naples from Procida
+The boat trip from Naples from Procida

-The boat ride from Naples to Procida is really beautiful.
 The views back to Naples once you leave the port are lovely.
 And you also get great views of the volcano, Mount Vesuvius.
 This is the famous volcano that erupted and covered Pompeii.
 So it’s great to get a beautiful, uninterrupted view of this famous volcano from the boat.

 Ferry from Naples to Procida